krulkip/dbus-homewizard-pvinverter/README.md

 ## How it works
 ### My setup
 - 3-Phase installation
-- Several Homewizard energy meters such as P1 and single phase
+- Homewizard P1 energy meters for house measurement
+- Homewizard energy meter to meqasure PV from SUN2000-4KTL-L1
-- Venus OS on Raspberry PI 4 4GB version 1.1 - Firmware v2.84
+- Venus OS on Raspberry PI 4 4GB version 1.1 - Firmware v3.34
   - No other devices from Victron connected
-  - Connected to Wifi netowrk "A"
+  - Connected to Wifi network "A"

 ### Details / Process
 As mentioned above the script is inspired by @fabian-lauer dbus-shelly-3em-smartmeter implementation.